Last revised: 03/17/2025 by tjs.

 Overview

-This article describes research-based recommendations for designing and developing assessments in online courses.
+This article describes research-based recommendations for designing, developing, and implementing assessments in online courses.

 Course Assessment Planning

-When creating an online course, develop an assessment plan detailing the methods that will be used to measure student progress towards meeting the learning objectives.
-Effective assessment also relies on a clearly expressed grading policy and response & feedback plan (Quality Matters Rubric, Standards 3.2, 5.3).
+When creating an online course, develop an assessment plan detailing the methods that will be used to measure student progress towards achieving the learning objectives of a course or learning module.
+Effective assessment also relies on a clearly expressed grading policy and plan to provide timely feedback and grades (Quality Matters Rubric, Standards 3.1, 3.2, 5.3).

 Characteristics of Assessments: Sequence, Variety & Suitability